rs-saunders/adthena-test/test-client/README.md

     ```
     npm install
     ```

-2. Run using npm:
+2. Run tests:
     ```
+    npm test
+    ```

+3. Run using npm:
+    ```
     npm start
     ```

-3. Your client will be available on port 8082.
+4. Your client will be available on port 8082.
 Go to **http://127.0.0.1:8082/** to test it.

-4. From the client code you can access the java test api at **http://127.0.0.1:8082/api**.
+5. From the client code you can access the java test api at **http://127.0.0.1:8082/api**.
 An example of accessing the status endpoint is:
     ```
     http://127.0.0.1:8082/api/status
     ```